qdrddr/infinity-mxbai-rerank-seq-v2/README.md

 # Classifier 2 Rerrank Infinity Proxy for mxbai-rerank-v2

-This app acts as a proxy to your running infinity inference.
+This app is a PoC.
+This app acts as a proxy for your existing running infinity inference.
 It utilizes classifier endpoint route of the infinity on backend, and presents itself as a reranking endpoint on the frontend so you can use it with LiteLLM.

 ## Reasoning